patrickfuller/mac-setup/README.md

 pip install flake8-docstrings
 ```

-In VSCode, go to Code -> Preferences -> Extensions and install linters, language support, and anything else you find relevant.
+In VSCode, go to Extensions and install linters, language support, and anything else you find relevant.

 SSH Config
 ----------